twbs/bootstrap/site/content/docs/5.2/getting-started/parcel.md

    <img class="img-fluid" src="/docs/{{< param docs_version >}}/assets/img/guides/parcel-dev-server-bootstrap.png" alt="Parcel dev server running with Bootstrap">

    Now you can start adding any Bootstrap components you want to use.
-Be sure to [checkout the complete Parcel example project](https://github.com/twbs/examples/tree/main/parcel) for how to include additional custom Sass and optimize your build by importing only the parts of Bootstrap's CSS and JS that you need.
+Be sure to [check out the complete Parcel example project](https://github.com/twbs/examples/tree/main/parcel) for how to include additional custom Sass and optimize your build by importing only the parts of Bootstrap's CSS and JS that you need.

 {{< markdown >}}
 {{< partial "guide-footer.md" >}}